 Polaris made a zillion Indys for 14 years-Gen Is from 1983 to 1987 and Gen IIs from 1988 to 1997 (I could be off a year or two).
 Now after 14 years they are quite affordable.
 They were always a great sled although today the handling and suspension are a bit dated.
 You can buy a low mileage one in very nice condition for $1000 to $1500.
 There are a huge number of fixer-uppers which can be had for $500 (give or take).

 Because old Indys are so cheap you may want to have fun turning one into a unique looking custom sled based on the 1976/77 RXL Sno-Pro racer.
-This replica racer wouldn’t your regular weekend sled-you would use it on groomed trails and to ride to rallies.
+This replica racer wouldn't be your regular weekend sled--you would use it on groomed trails and to ride to rallies.
 Now if you are racing an old Indy, you could drive the race promoter and fans ape shit by entering your Indy in its regular class, with an RXL body kit!
-(You’d probably want to clear your Indy RXL with the tech guys, because I know the other racers would point to you on the start line and action would come to grinding halt to square things away).
+(You'd probably want to clear your Indy RXL with the tech guys, because I know the other racers would point to you on the start line and action would come to grinding halt to square things away).

 Let me tell you about the kit parts.
 First the hood, it would fit normally and hinge with Gen II hardware.
 Then we have the nose scoop.
 It will mount in the same holes as the stock nose.
 The left scoop opening will be wide enough to accommodate a Gen I headlight.
 I recommend you open up the right scoop opening for cooling because the hood won't have as many air intake openings as a stock hood.
 For sure the scoop will come in black because most Indy belly pans are black and I want the two to blend.